 winning collection launched!

-You can read the full Conditions of Entry below, and download them as part of the official Entry Pack here.
+You can read the full Conditions of Entry below, and download them as part of the official Entry Pack as a MSWord .docx file here, or as a pdf file here.

 To help with formatting, a sample MSWord .doc manuscript template can be downloaded here.
 You don’t have to use it, but feel free to do so if you are unsure of how best to set things up.